-UM requires the following process for rehiring a former employee (i) who is less than age 62 and (ii) who is currently receiving a retirement benefit, has received a lump sum retirement benefit, or has elected to receive a retirement benefit:
+UM will not rehire a former employee (i) who is less than age 591⁄2 and (ii) who is currently receiving a retirement benefit, has received a lump sum retirement benefit, or has elected to receive a retirement benefit if the rehire (a) is pursuant to a discussion, understanding, or agreement (written or oral), that occurred prior to termination from employment with the University or commencement of a retirement benefit, or (b) violates any applicable guidance from the Internal Revenue Service with respect to what constitutes a bona fide termination from employment or retirement.
+This rule does not apply to anyone who is age 591⁄2 or older and has completed the applicable benefit documents for in-service distribution from the DB Plan.

-- The rehire cannot be pursuant to a discussion, understanding, or agreement (written or oral), that occurred prior to termination from employment with the University or commencement of a retirement benefit. - You must have at least a 90-day break after the effective date of retirement/termination before consideration for rehire, unless the rehire is part of a competitive hiring process.
-In order to ensure that there is not an understanding or agreement to rehire prior to the effective date of retirement, you may not apply for a position until after the effective date of your retirement/termination. - Your signature is required on applicable benefit documents acknowledging the rehire requirements.
-Failure to comply with the above rehire requirements may result in the rehired individual's termination of employment pursuant to applicable procedures.

-These rules do not apply to anyone who is age 62 or older and has completed the applicable benefit documents for in-service distribution from the DB Plan.